imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 In this stage, we measure all OPCODEs together with the precompiles.

 ### Tooling and automation
-The reproducibility is key to the research.
+Reproducibility is key to the research.
 We have provided a complete setup guide and tooling to make the execution of the benchmarks as easy as possible.
 There are two ways to perform the measurements in the environment.
 The first one is to use the provided scripts to build the EVM implementations and run the benchmarks.
 The second one is to use the provided release with precompiled binaries.
-The binaries are available for Linux x64, MacOS x64 and Windows.
+The binaries are available for Linux x64, MacOS x64, and Windows.

 ## Methodology

 ### Measurement approach
 Our approach is to test each EVM implementation in isolation.
-That means that any host objects, storage access and other infrastructure elements are either mocked, or a minimal implementation is used.
-Additionally, each measured transaction contains a bytecode to execute, which is a sequence of different instructions plus x time the OPCODE to measure.
+That means that any host objects, storage access, and other infrastructure elements are either mocked or a minimal implementation is used.
+Additionally, each measured transaction contains bytecode to execute, which is a sequence of different instructions plus x times the OPCODE to measure.
 By varying the number of OPCODEs in the bytecode, we can estimate the cost of executing a single OPCODE.
-For that reason larger bytecode programs are executed and OPCODEs costs are estimated using statistical tools.
+For that reason, larger bytecode programs are executed and OPCODEs costs are estimated using statistical tools.
 The measurements are performed multiple times to ensure the results are consistent.

-We have created a benchmarking code for all EVM implementations that executes the OPCODEs in a controlled environment.
+We have created benchmarking code for all EVM implementations that execute the OPCODEs in a controlled environment.
 We used standard benchmarking libraries for each language and framework.

 ### Factors impacting the results
 Research and experiments in previous stages have shown the importance of removing uncontrollable and variable factors when estimating the cost of executing any given OPCODE.
 This includes: